Priority Access FAQs

 - Like the story, you will be sent links to each of the surveys.
 Once you complete them, your account will be automatically credited.

 - CareLink uploads: We ask customers to upload twice per month.
-We are not tracking this component and rely on the honor system.
-Customer accounts are credited with the $99 upfront.

 In order to qualify for Priority Access, you must have purchased both the MiniMed 630G insulin pump and CGM.